milvus-io/milvus/INSTALL.md

 ### Requirements

 - Ubuntu 18.04 or higher
+- CentOS 7

-  If your operating system is not Ubuntu 18.04 or higher, we recommend you to pull a [docker image of Ubuntu 18.04](https://docs.docker.com/install/linux/docker-ce/ubuntu/) as your compilation environment.
+If your operating system does not meet the requirements, we recommend that you pull a [docker image of Ubuntu 18.04](https://docs.docker.com/install/linux/docker-ce/ubuntu/) as your compilation environment.

 - GCC 7.0 or higher to support C++17
 - CMake 3.12 or higher

-##### For GPU-enabled version, you will also need:
+For GPU-enabled version, you will also need:

 - CUDA 10.0 or higher
 - NVIDIA driver 418 or higher